jonike/QCefWidget-SDK/README.md

 ✅ Drag/Drop frameless window like Electron throught setting CSS property.

+✅ Automatically adapt to system's DPI change.

 # QCefWidgetTester
 QCefWidgetTester is a test project of QCefWidget.
-You can see some of the features of QCefWidget throught QCefWidgetTester.
+You can see some of the features of QCefWidget throught it.

 Run:
 `QCefWidgetTester\QCefWidgetTest.exe`

-# About source code
-If you need source code or other help, please contact me:
+---

 `Email: winsoft666#outlook.com`